jpignata/cheatsheets/README.md

 # Notebook

-Repository of tinkerings as Jupyter Notebook or things I want to remember.
+Repository of random scribblings as Jupyter Notebooks.

 ## Index